 (ii) we increase your Sky Broadband Payment, unless such increase arises under Condition 6(c); or

 (iii) Condition 5(b)(ii) applies.

-(d) To end this Contract under Condition 11(c), you must give us at least seven days' notice within one calendar month of receipt of any notice from us.
-Please bear in mind how long it will take to end your Contract (see Condition 11(g) below) to ensure that you are not affected by any changes we notify to you.
+(d) To end this Contract under Condition 11(c), you must give us at least seven days' notice within 30 days of receipt of any notice from us.

 (e) You may end this Contract by giving us seven days' notice at any time (including during your Minimum Term) if we or SHS break any of the Conditions.

 (f) If you want to end the Contract for any other reason you may do so at the end of or after your Minimum Term in accordance with Condition 11(g).

 (g) If you tell us that you want to end this Contract under this Condition 11(g), the amount of notice you need to give us will depend on which network your services are currently being provided on and on what you want to do with your broadband service.

 a.
 If we are providing your services on BT’s network and you are switching to another broadband provider which can provide broadband services on your existing phone line we will provide you with a Migration Authorisation Code (MAC).
 You will need to give your MAC to your new provider.
 Your Sky Broadband service will end when we are notified by your new provider that your broadband service is switching and this Contract will end at the same time.
 If you have not used your MAC within 30 days it will expire and you will continue to receive Sky Broadband under this Contract unless you tell us otherwise.